 The castle is reputed to be the largest Hollywood set built for any silent movie.
 Lloyd Wright, Frank Lloyd Wright's son, designed at least one set which he later remodeled as a temporary band shell for the Hollywood Bowl.

-The film was restored by the George Eastman House and the Museum of Modern Art in 2009 and was showcased with important screenings at the Eastman House's Dryden Theater (accompanied by an 11-piece orchestra conducted by Gillian Anderson) on October 24, 2009 and at the Academy of Motion Picture Arts and Sciences's Samuel Goldwyn Theater (introduced by author Jeffrey Vance) on June 27, 2011.
+The film was restored by the George Eastman House and the Museum of Modern Art in 2009 and was showcased with important screenings at the Eastman House's Dryden Theater (accompanied by an 11-piece orchestra conducted by Gillian Anderson) on October 24, 2009, and at the Academy of Motion Picture Arts and Sciences' Samuel Goldwyn Theater (introduced by author Jeffrey Vance) on June 27, 2011.

 The cost of the film has been guessed at for decades.
-Jeffrey Vance (author of "Douglas Fairbanks", published in 2008) unearthed definitive production figures for the great Fairbanks films.
-"Douglas Fairbanks in Robin Hood" had an actual production cost of $930,042.78.
+Jeffrey Vance (author of "Douglas Fairbanks", published in 2008) unearthed definitive production figures for the film that shows it had an actual production cost of $930,042.78.